I read this article, by Dan Onwukwe, and found it interesting. Thought I should share with you. Read on:

 his predecessors brought upon themselves.

-The pain of how Nigeria has come to this miserable
+The pain of how Nigeria

 Our leaders squander public